samialtas/CSharp-PDF-PrintPreview-XLSX-Export-and-Generation/SECURITY.md

 ## Reporting a Vulnerability
 If you discover a security vulnerability in this project, please report it responsibly by following these steps:
 1. **Do Not Open a Public Issue**: To protect users, do not disclose vulnerabilities in public GitHub issues or discussions.
-2. **Contact the Maintainer**: Email the vulnerability details to samialtas@gmail.com with the subject "Security Vulnerability in PDF_PrintPreview_XLSX_Export".
+2. **Contact the Maintainer**: Email the vulnerability details to samialtas@gmail.com with the subject "Security Vulnerability in C# Unified Rendering: Identical PDF, XLSX & WinForms PrintPreview from Scratch".
 3. **Provide Details**: Include a detailed description of the vulnerability, steps to reproduce, and potential impact.
 4. **Response Time**: Expect an acknowledgment within 48 hours.
 We aim to address and resolve reported vulnerabilities promptly.